-Immediately after filing your Chapter 7 Bankruptcy, I’ll send you what we call a “Filing Letter” Read it carefully as there are important requirements and dates that must be adhered to.
+Immediately after filing your Chapter 7 Bankruptcy, I’ll send you what we call a “Filing Letter” Read it carefully as there are important requirements and dates that must be adhered to, including getting your paytubs to the Trustee.
 Generally, we do not send out reminders after that letter, so store it safely, and use it as a guide for the remainder of your case.
 This will be the only letter we mail you, and we mail it, as well as email it, because it is that important.

-This post discusses only one aspect of what is a fairly tedious task which is to gathering all the documents required by the Chapter 7 Bankruptcy Trustee prior to the 341 Meeting of Creditors.
-Our filing letter will spell out in detail all of the necessary requirements in detail.
+This post discusses only one aspect of what is a fairly tedious task , gathering all the documents required by the Chapter 7 Bankruptcy Trustee prior to the 341 Meeting of Creditors.
+Our filing letter will spell out in detail all of the necessary requirements.
 If there’s any aspect of those requirements, or anything contained in that letter, please do not hesitate to call me immediately.

 Within a few weeks after filing a Chapter 7 Bankruptcy Petition in Missouri, you’ll be asked by your lawyer to provide additional documents for the Trustee pursuant to Bankruptcy Rule 4002.
 These additional documents should be provided no later than 2 weeks prior to your 341 Meeting.
 Among these requirement is the “Most Recent Proof of Income for the 60 Days prior to filing and the most immediate after filing your Chapter 7 Bankruptcy”.
 While this may seem an obvious feat, it can get tricky in certain situations.